 Extending and Organizing Your Solution

-The project/solution management tasks in Rider, such as browsing files and opening them in the editor, creating new items (directories, files, classes, etc.), are performed in the Explorer window.
+The project/solution management tasks in Rider, such as browsing files and opening them in the editor, creating new items (directories, files, classes, and so on), are performed in the Explorer window.
 If you close this window, you can always bring it to view by pressing Alt+2 or choosing in the main menu.
 You can use the switcher at the top of this window to switch between different views:

 Solution view, which contains the solution node with an organized logical view of projects and project items in the current solution, as defined in its .sln file.